 The Composite's primary objective is to provide investors with a good and stable rate of current income in a Shariah Compliant manner.
 A secondary objective is to take advantage of opportunities to realize capital appreciation.
 The Composite seeks to provide the investors with a rate of return consistent with a broadly diversified portfolio of long, medium and short term high quality Islamic income instruments.
 Currently the composite comprises of one portfolio i.e. Atlas Islamic Income Fund (AIIF).
 AIIF was launched on October 14, 2008.
-AIIF is an open-end Shariah Compliant Income Scheme and has been assigned a stability rating of AA- (f) by PACRA (As on July 12, 2017).
-AIIF's return since inception stands at 105.43%.
+AIIF is an open-end Shariah Compliant Income Scheme and has been maintained a stability rating of AA- (f) by PACRA (As on April 17, 2019).